AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance/tower_method.md

 title: Tower Method
 nav_order: 3
 parent: Pressure Advance / Linear Advance
-grand_parent: Print Tuning
+grand_parent: Tuning
 ---
 # Tower Method

 ---

+:dizzy: This page is compatible with **Klipper only**.

-:warning: **I would highly recommend using the [:page_facing_up: pattern method](http://localhost:4000/Print-Tuning-Guide/articles/pressure_advance_pattern_method.html) rather than this method, if you can take some time to wrap your head around it.** It is quicker and more precise.
+:warning: **I would generally recommend using the [:page_facing_up: pattern method](./pressure_advance_pattern_method.html) rather than this method, if you can take some time to wrap your head around it.** It is quicker and more precise.

 This "tower method" is here for beginners.